U.S. official backs weak dollar amid fears of trade war

 “We have ... a very stable dollar, in large part due to how well the U.S. economy is doing right now,” she added.

-The annual Davos gathering of world leaders, chief executives and non-governmental agencies has long embraced globalization, free trade and liberal values.
+The annual Davos gathering of world leaders, chief executives and non-governmental agencies has long embraced globalisation, free trade and liberal values.

 With Trump expected to address the summit on Friday, world leaders here have raised concerns about a return to greater economic protectionism.

-Italian Prime Minister Paolo Gentiloni, asked what his message to Trump was, offered a defense of multilateral cooperation and warned against undermining that.
+Italian Prime Minister Paolo Gentiloni, asked what his message to Trump was, offered a defence of multilateral cooperation and warned against undermining that.

 Germany’s Angela Merkel, in an address to the forum, evoked the two World Wars and questioned whether the world had learned from them.

-French President Emmanuel Macron opened his well-attended speech by joking that the conference “obviously and fortunately didn’t invite anyone skeptical” about global warming.
+French President Emmanuel Macron opened his well-attended speech by joking that the conference “obviously and fortunately didn’t invite anyone sceptical” about global warming.

-Indian Prime Minister Narendra Modi, Canada’s Justin Trudeau and Brazilian President Michel Temer have also embraced the idea of globalization and cooperation.
+Indian Prime Minister Narendra Modi, Canada’s Justin Trudeau and Brazilian President Michel Temer have also embraced the idea of globalisation and cooperation.

 Mnuchin defended Trump’s agenda.